 Limits

-In order to safely scale use of the Tasking API in Beta, each organization using the Tasking API will have configurable system limits.
+In order to safely scale use of the Tasking API, each organization using the Tasking API will have configurable system limits.
 Please check in with your Account Manager to confirm what your organization’s limits are.

 Maximum order duration may not exceed your contract duration or 1 year (whichever ends earlier).